daniellecrobinson/Data-Rescue-PDX/CONTRIBUTING.md

 Before you start you'll need to set up a free [GitHub][link_github] account and sign in.
 Here are some [instructions][link_signupinstructions].

+Do you have a GitHub account now?
+**Success!!** :balloon::balloon::balloon: Well done!
+And thank you for participating in this project? :smiley::tada::sparkles:

 Scroll down or jump to one of the following sections:

 * [Issues](#issues)